vcovelli/sc-dash/README.md

 1. **Drop a CSV:**
     - Place your CSV file into the datasets/ folder.

-2. **Airflow Processing:**
+2. **Ingestion to MongoDB:**
+    - Airflow detects new CSVs and ingests raw data into MongoDB.

+3. **Transformation:**
-    - Airflow detects the file, loads raw data into MongoDB, cleans it, and pushes the structured data to PostgreSQL.
+   - Another DAG transforms the raw data and inserts it into PostgreSQL.

-3. **API Access:**
+4. **API Access:**
-    - Use the Django API to search, filter, and view the supply chain data.
+    - Data is accessible via authenticated Django REST endpoints.

 ---